 - Adaptor tips from USB-C to (A, micro, Lighting, Garmin), and USB-C to A converter.

 Garmin HRM-Pro not shown (2021) get higher accuracy during interval training than built in optical sensor on smart watches and works when swimming.
 Can record data without the watch being connected, but I don’t generally use that feature.
-Also provings running power which has been somewhat useful.
+Also provides running power which has been somewhat useful.
 Supports ANT+ and Bluetooth.

 Bags & Travel Accessories

-PackTowel Ultralight Body Size (2009) Dries in less than 3 hours after I shower when hanging indoors, faster in sun, is compact, weights just 3oz.
+PackTowel Ultralight Body Size (2009) Dries in less than 3 hours after I dry myself when hanging indoors, faster in sun, is compact, weights just 3oz.
 Large enough that I can wrap it around my waist like a small sarong.
 I found the face size sufficient for me to dry my body, but I am willing to carry a larger towel for the added versatility and ease of use.
 There are other travel towels.

 Bathroom